ALugo0823/note-taker-app/README.md

   ## Description
     This application will use an Express.js back end and will save and retrieve note data from a JSON file.
 The use will be able to post new notes as well as delete notes.
 Upon refresh, the user will also be able to see their previous notes stored on the left hand side of the app.
-    Finally, this app uses the Express package dependency on the back end side.
   ## Table of Contents

   -[Installation](#installation)